runette/ngx-leaflet-fullscreen/README.md

 # Build Config

-For some reason yet to be found - this library does not like being built with `"buildOptimizer": true,` in the build environment - which is usually the default for the production environment.
+For some reason yet to be found - this library does not like being built with `"buildOptimizer": true,` in the build environment - which is usually the default for the production environment in `angular.json`.

 Always build with `"buildOptimizer": false,`.